spandit812/docker-commands/features-of-docker.md

   This CMD is metadata, when you run the docker container it will run by default.
 But if not added in the Dockerfile, you will have to      explicitly pass --entrypoint at the time of running the container. example: docker run --detach --entrypoint sleep --name test  docker.io/library/busybox:latest infinity --  CMD is metadata because it specifies what command should run by default, but this does not run during image build time.
---  This metadata (CMD) can be overridden at runtime if a different command is provided during docker run
+--  This metadata (CMD) can be overridden at runtime if a different command is provided during <b>docker run</b>
 </pre>
 ---
 <pre>